TobikoData/sqlmesh/docs/guides/configuration.md

 SQLMesh creates schemas, physical tables, and views in the data warehouse/engine.
 Learn more about why and how SQLMesh creates schema in the ["Why does SQLMesh create schemas?"
 FAQ](../faq/faq.md#schema-question).

-The default SQLMesh behavior described in the FAQ is appropriate for most deployments, but you can override where SQLMesh creates physical tables and views with the `physical_schema_override`, `environment_suffix_target`, and `environment_catalog_mapping` configuration options.
+The default SQLMesh behavior described in the FAQ is appropriate for most deployments, but you can override where SQLMesh creates physical tables and views with the `physical_schema_mapping`, `environment_suffix_target`, and `environment_catalog_mapping` configuration options.
 These options are in the [environments](../reference/configuration.md#environments) section of the configuration reference page.

 #### Physical table schemas
 By default, SQLMesh creates physical tables for a model with a naming convention of `sqlmesh__[model schema]`.

-This can be overridden on a per-schema basis using the `physical_schema_override` option, which removes the `sqlmesh__` prefix and uses the name you provide.
+This can be overridden on a per-schema basis using the `physical_schema_mapping` option, which removes the `sqlmesh__` prefix and uses the [regex pattern](https://docs.python.org/3/library/re.html#regular-expression-syntax) you provide to map the schemas defined in your model to their corresponding physical schemas.

-This example configuration overrides the default physical schemas for the `my_schema` model schema:
+This example configuration overrides the default physical schemas for the `my_schema` model schema and any model schemas starting with `dev`:

 === "YAML"

     ```yaml linenums="1"
-    physical_schema_override:
-      my_schema: my_new_schema
+    physical_schema_mapping:
+      '^my_schema$': my_new_schema,
+      '^dev.*': development
     ```

 === "Python"